MR-5OBOT/probability-simulator/README.md

 # Probability Simulator

 This application helps traders simulate probability-based outcomes to enhance their trading strategies.
+It provides two types of simulations and the ability to visualize the results in graphs.
+This tool is designed to support traders in making data-driven decisions.

+![image](https://github.com/user-attachments/assets/bcf145f6-e379-4ffd-a340-ef53739623fd)

 ## How to Use

-![image](https://github.com/user-attachments/assets/bcf145f6-e379-4ffd-a340-ef53739623fd)

 1. Download the executable from the [Releases page](https://github.com/MR-5OBOT/proability-simulator/releases).
 2. Run the executable to start the application.